Nonlinear signal transduction network with multistate: Dynamics of CICR on the network

-In this section, we will consider the dynamics of CICR on the network.
-In our study, we will perform the investigation with three different types of networks, Erd\"os-R\'enyi (ER) network, Watts-Strogatz (WS) network and BaraB\'asi-Albert (BA) network.
+In this section, we consider the dynamics of CICR on the network.
+Since it is difficult to detect the explicit network architecture of the calcium signal transduction, in our study we perform the investigation with three different types of networks, Erd\"os-R\'enyi (ER) network, Watts-Strogatz (WS) network and BaraB\'asi-Albert (BA) network.
 The networks are generated with the help of the NetworkX package in Python Language.
 In the ER network, the two nodes are connected with a fixed probability $p$.
 In the WS network, every node connects to $k$ neighbor nodes, and two nodes are connected with fixed probability $p$.
-Such network may be more appropriate to describe the behavior of the CICR mechanism because usually the calcium released by a RyR will induce the release of neighbor RyRs on the endoplasmic reticulum while some other distant RyRs may be also activated due to the folding of the membrane.
+Such network may be more appropriate to describe the behavior of the CICR mechanism because usually the calcium released by a RyR induces the release of neighbor RyRs on the endoplasmic reticulum while some other distant RyRs may be also activated due to the folding of the membrane.
 We also consider the BA network, which is formed by adding a sequence of $m$ new nodes to an existing network.
-By the generated network, we have the network adjacency matrix $A$ in Eq.~\ref{Cal}.
+By the generated network, we have the network adjacency matrix $A$ in Eq.~(\ref{Cal}).

 With overall state matrix $S$, it is easy to characterize the activity of the network by computing the fraction of node which is in an state $i$ at time $t$ as

 To study the dynamics, we also should consider an ensemble of initial conditions where activity level of network is varied.
 We choose initial conditions that the node $i$ has a probability $h$ at $C_1$ and $1-h$ at $O_1$.
 For simplicity, we do not consider other possible initial conditions with $O_2$ and $C_2$ states, which should provide similar conclusion.
 Here we simulate initial conditions where $h=i/(K-1)$ and $i=0,1,...,K-1$.
 With such treatment, we can explore the time revolution of a range of random initial conditions $S^i(0)$.